f5devcentral/f5-automation-labs/docs/class1/module2/module2.rst

 iApps are a user-customizable framework for deploying applications that enables you to templatize sets of functionality on your F5 devices.
-For example, you can automate the process of adding virtual servers or build a custom iApp to manage your iRules inventory.
+For example, you can automate the process of adding virtual servers or manage your iRules inventory through the use of a custom iApp.

-iApps are commonly thought of as a Wizard style deployment helper, but they are actually a Declarative Interface (like REST Transactions).
+iApps are commonly thought of as a Wizard style deployment helper, but they are actually a Declarative Interface.

 When an iApp deploys, a **single** call - declaring the desired deployment - is processed on the BIG-IP in the correct order of operations.
+If the deployment were to fail the iApp would *automatically* rollback.
 All created objects are associated with an Application Service Object (ASO).
 The ASO model identifies which objects belong to the iApp service deployment.
 Upon service deletion, all service related objects are recursively deleted.